choulab/lab-website/content/handbook/_index.md

     weight: 1
 ---

-This handbook is intended for incoming students of the Chou lab.
-Its primary purpose is to teach you how to get things done in the lab, such as how to organize your ideas, experiments, and projects as a researcher.
-It is a living document that is continously updated based on feedbacks from members of the lab.
+This handbook is intended for prospective and current members of the Chou lab.
+Its primary purpose is to teach you how to get things done in the lab and how to perform research, e.g. how to organize your ideas, experiments, and projects as a researcher.
+This is a "living" document that is continously updated based on feedbacks from members of the lab.

-For a more general guide on graduate school in IBBME, consult the departmental [handbook](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf) (PDF will open in a new window).<br><br>
+For a more general guide on graduate school in IBBME, consult the departmental [handbook](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf).<br><br>

 ## First Steps